dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Christian Seberino:**
- well yeah I see you should I
+ well yes I see you should I
-think you would agree that or maybe or do would you agree that so to solve the direct democracy problem which which you mentioned is that everybody has to become familiar with every every bill that we have the vote on that so right the way that governments solve that have solved it for centuries right is
+think you would agree that or maybe or do would you agree that so to solve the direct democracy problem which which you mentioned is that everybody has to become familiar with every bill that we have the vote on that so right the way that governments solve that have solved it for centuries right is